apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

 });
 ```

-If a field accepts arguments, its associated `read` function is passed the values of those arguments.
+If a field accepts arguments, the second parameter includes the values of those arguments.
 The following `read` function checks to see if the `maxLength` argument is provided when the `name` field is queried.
 If it is, the function returns only the first `maxLength` characters of the person's name.
 Otherwise, the person's full name is returned.

 ```ts
 const cache = new InMemoryCache({